Ellutze/Witch_DnD5e/_sources/Leveling.rst.txt

 Select a subclass, refer to :doc:`Subclasses` for details.

+Saving thrwo proficiencies per subclass:
+- EMP gains proficiency at Charisma and Wisdom saving throws.
+- OWL and BW gain proficiency at Intelligence and Wisdom saving throws.

 Bookworm (BW)

 - bookworm understands the value of good light armour and can obscure it